Black sand on white foam. Steep cliffs jutting from flat land. Green moss covered by snow crystals. Red lava under ice caves.

 Day Eight: Golden Circle

 We decided to head to another public pool, this time in Borg, on recommendation from the hostel receptionist.
-After our recent visits to many American National Parks (namely, Lassen Volcanic NP), we were looking forward to stop by Strokkur (“churn”) and Geysir.
+After our recent visits to many American National Parks (namely, Lassen Volcanic NP), we were looking forward to stopping by Strokkur (“churn”) and Geysir.
 We decided not to stop by the Kerið volcanic crater, as I believe it’s an attraction that’s best enjoyed in the summer.
 However, if you feel so inclined, you can climb into the crater and slide around on the icy bottom for $4 USD.

 Upon another recommendation by the receptionist, we visited the nearby Skálholt cathedral, which I highly suggest as a stop if you’re in the area.
-I’m not usually one for visiting churches or cathedrals but this one in particular had a great little museum area explaining how life centered around the church and how the area evolved over time.
+I’m not usually one for visiting churches or cathedrals but this one, in particular, had a great little museum area explaining how life centered around the church and how the area evolved over time.
 Our day’s exploration ended with a visit to Gullfoss, arguably the most recognized waterfall in southern Iceland.
 I’m glad we saved this impressive behemoth for last.
 It allowed me to appreciate some of the other smaller, less crowded falls without constantly comparing it to this obvious beauty.

 Day Nine: Þingvellir National Park